 But that’s how the Oklahoma gaming scene is – a little bigger (and somehow smaller) than you expect.

 The state’s smallest places to play slot and video poker games are in casual retail settings like gas stations.
-When I drive through Oklahoma, I’m never surprised to see a few slots in a side room of a small restaurant or cafe, so much so that a map of every slot machine site in the state reveals very few coverage gaps.
+When I drive through Oklahoma, I’m never surprised to see a few slots in a side room of a small restaurant or cafe.
+In fact, a map of every slot machine site in the state reveals few coverage gaps.

-I’m writing this post to point people toward places where they can find loose slots in Oklahoma in 2021.
-I get this question all the time from people headed to Oklahoma for a little gambling – what are the best slots to play in the state?
+I’m writing this post to point people toward places where they can find loose slots in Oklahoma in 2022.
+I get this question all the time from people headed to Oklahoma for a little gambling.
+What are the best slots to play in the state?

 The Problem with Oklahoma Slot Play